Love and Loathing at the DNC

 Moments:

 I finally caught up with former MSNBC host, Mehdi Hasan.
-MSNBC cancelled Hasan’s show, as well as that of two other Muslim commentators, Ayman Mohyeldin and Ali Velshi, after the start of the Israel-Gaza war.
-I’ve learned you don’t ask for an interview (unless they look bored), you just turn on your recorder and start asking questions.
-Sometimes, following them as they rush to their next event.
+MSNBC cancelled Hasan’s show after the start of the Israel-Gaza war.
+I’ve learned you don’t ask a celebrity like this for an interview (unless they look bored), you just turn on your recorder and start asking questions, sometimes, following them as they rush to their next event.

 Hasan was depressed, he said.
-He couldn’t figure why a Palestinian speaker was not allowed on stage at the DNC (at least this is what he said).
+He couldn’t figure why a Palestinian speaker was not allowed on stage at the DNC.

 “It’s a moral disgrace.
 It’s fundamentally racist and I think, electorally, it’s mad.
 Why would you not want a Palestinian speaker on stage endorsing Kamala Harris?
 That should be good news for the Democrats at a time when a lot of Americans are refusing to vote for Kamala Harris in key states like Michigan … It’s depressing.”

-Chris Krohn (also with KSQD) ran out to the press conference by Uncommitted delegates when their deadline for the DNC to respond had passed.
+Chris Krohn ran out to the press conference by Uncommitted delegates when their deadline for the DNC to respond to their request to have a speaker onstage had passed.
 This was just before our broadcast.
 Some of the delegates stayed and slept overnight on the cement from 8pm the night before.
 Chris got an incredible shot of Amy Goodman from Democracy Now! seemingly in tears there.

 Chris and I had fun chasing after folks and Chris is more dogged than I!
 He chased after Booker, asking him about the protestors (no luck) and then he chased after Ayanna Pressley (never got that report back.)

-He chased after freaking Karl Rove and asked him if he’d been surprised at the convention and Rove said “there have been lots of surprises!” and then Chris asked about the pro-Palestinian protests and Rove stalked off.
+He chased after freaking Karl Rove, the notorious GOP strategist, and asked him if he’d been surprised at the convention and Rove said “there have been lots of surprises!” and then Chris asked about the pro-Palestinian protests and Rove stalked off.
 Good riddance, Karl Rove!!

 MSNBC (for all its faults) is the only network I can stomach these days but I notice their Gaza coverage and commentary is way down from just after Oct.
 7.

-Lawrence O’Donnell has been talking about meeting Harris at a small meeting in LA many years ago and thinking: “this is the next Black and first female president.” … Right?
+Host Lawrence O’Donnell has been talking about meeting Harris at a small meeting in Los Angeles many years ago and thinking: “this is the next Black and first female president.” … Right?
 The media coverage of her as VP has been awful.

 But he also said Karl Rove had his eye on Harris in the 2020 primary and was doing everything in his power to keep her down.
 What does this actually mean, action-wise?
 I have no idea.

-Tony Russomanno (a Santa Cruz, CA delegate) was sending us emails with commentary on our broadcasts and that was great.
-Tony wanted us to track down Maxwell Frost (young rep out of Florida and a rising Dem star) who became homeless after running for Congress.
-We should ask him about housing issues and the Harris platform, he said.
+Tony Russomanno (a Santa Cruz, CA delegate), who used to be a reporter for NBC, was sending us emails with commentary on our broadcasts and that was great.
+Tony wanted us to track down Maxwell Frost (young Democratic Congressional rep out of Florida and a rising Dem star) who became homeless after running for Congress.
+We should ask him about housing issues and the Harris platform, Tony said.

 But tracking down someone in that crowd without multiple assistants and a rock solid, little black book is impossible.
 Maybe Tony has some tricks up his sleeve.
-He used to report for NBC and still does for KSQD on “What a Week!”
+He still does reporting and commentary for KSQD on “What a Week!”
 (Saturday mornings).

-I did find a media table that would hook radio folks up with willing interviewees, but like most of the media info tables, kind of lame!
+I did find a media booth that would hook radio folks up with willing interviewees, but like most of the media info tables, kind of lame!

 There must a be a thousand things seasoned reporters here knew that I did not know, but I found the whole thing totally chaotic.
-Chris and I guessed the DNC did not expect these numbers and so had to scramble to get organized and there wasn’t actually that much Kamala swag to sell.
+Chris and I guessed the DNC did not expect these numbers due to Biden being the orginal nominee and so had to scramble to get organized and there wasn’t actually that much Kamala swag to sell.
 But, Leslie Steiner, I got you a T-shirt and I hope I chose well!

-Nonetheless, you may know I used to be an on-staff reporter for Metro and I have to say, I absolutely loved being a reporter and I loved being here and running around in the chaos.
-As for a lot of folks, there is a let down after such massive flurry of, well …
+Nonetheless, you may know I used to be an on-staff reporter for Metro and I have to say, I absolutely loved being a reporter and I have loved being here and running around in the chaos.
+As for a lot of folks, there is a let down after such massive flurry of, well … it sounds sappy, but …

 togetherness, actually.

-Beyond the protests (and we covered these a LOT on the radio show) there was common cause … and all sort of people, and even within this highly produced, massively watched and televised event, this media circus and VIP extravaganza, the love was real.
+Beyond the protests (and we covered these quite a bit on the radio show) there was common cause … and all sort of people.
+And, even within this highly produced, massively watched and televised event, this media circus and VIP extravaganza, the love, I believe, was real.

-You saw it in Doug Emhoff, watching Kamala Harris and Tim Walz’s son and, I believe, in the love that people have for one another, as humans, in general — which, we pray, will create and bolster policy and actions toward, as CSL* says often: “a world that works for everyone.”
+You saw it in Doug Emhoff, watching Kamala Harris and Tim Walz’s son when he stood up and shouted in pride for his Dad, with tears in his eyes, and, I believe, in the love that people have for one another, as humans, in general — which, we pray, will create and bolster policy and actions toward, as CSL* says often: “a world that works for everyone.”

 ###